-This infection of the epidermis, which is seen worldwide but is more prevalent in the tropics, is also erroneously called mycotic dermatitis.
+This infection of the epidermis, seen worldwide but more prevalent in the tropics, is also erroneously called mycotic dermatitis.
 The lesions are characterized by exudative dermatitis with scab formation.
 Dermatophilus congolensis has a wide host range.
 Among domestic animals, cattle, sheep, goats, and horses are affected most frequently, and pigs, dogs, and cats rarely.
 It is commonly called cutaneous streptothricosis in cattle, goats, and horses; in sheep, it is termed lumpy wool when the wooled areas of the body are affected.
 Infection in camel herds has been related to drought and poverty.
 Recent isolates from chelonids may represent a new species of Dermatophilus.
 It is also a common disease in farmed crocodiles (D crocodyli nov).
 The few human cases reported usually have been associated with handling diseased animals.

 Etiology, Transmission, and Epidemiology

 D congolensis is a gram-positive, non-acid-fast, facultative anaerobic actinomycete.
 It is the only currently accepted species in the genus, but a variety of strains can be present within a group of animals during an outbreak.
 It has two characteristic morphologic forms: filamentous hyphae and motile zoospores.
 The hyphae are characterized by branching filaments (1–5 μm in diameter) that ultimately fragment by both transverse and longitudinal septation into packets of coccoid cells.
 The coccoid cells mature into flagellated ovoid zoospores (0.6–1 μm in diameter).